smorrrs/Desperados-III-Resources/general_tech.md

 ## Drop Kill
-Knocked out enemies will die if they are dropped off a ledge and land 2 stories lower or more.
+Knocked out enemies will die if they are dropped off a ledge and land 2 or more stories lower.

 ## Quick Locked Door Entry